First Order Logic in AI

 Free and Bound Variables:

-Free Variable: In a formula, a variable is said to be a free variable if it exists outside of the quantifier's scope.
+Free Variable: A variable is considered a free variable in a formula if it appears outside the scope of any quantifier.

-Bound Variable: In a formula, a variable is considered to be a bound variable if it exists within the quantifier's scope.
+Bound Variable: A variable is considered a bound variable in a formula if it appears within the scope of a quantifier.